 The charm of this era remains at Tonto Bar & Grill, which was part of the original dude ranch.
 Date palms and olive trees still dot the property today.
 It’s easy to imagine ranch guests clustered around the fireplace under the rough-hewn wood ceiling beams, listening to Lowdermilk telling stories or strumming his guitar and singing.

 The ranch changed hands a few times before becoming a golf resort.
-Current owners and former roommates Eric Flatt and John Malcolm reunited to restore the building to its glory days while updating it for contemporary tastes and uses.
+Current owners Eric Flatt and John Malcolm united to restore the building to its glory days while updating it for contemporary tastes and uses.
 Tonto Bar & Grill opened in 1994 and has become a favorite of local residents as well as visitors to nearby Cave Creek and Carefree resorts.
 Two indoor dining rooms, a bar, a covered patio and an open patio seat 225.

 It’s the perfect choice for travelers looking to connect with the authentic taste of Arizona as well as locals proud of this young state with a rich old history.